SalmaAMMARI/HuffmanVisualizer-Project/README.md

 ## ⚡ Quick Start

-Just open the project in your favorite IDE and run:
+Just open the project in your favorite IDE and run.